ian-multivac/ian-multivac.github.io/projects/automations/automations.md

 !!! tip "Dynamic sites"

     Our source site is updated frequently, but it doesn't load data using JavaScript, and there are no extra navigation steps or input forms to worry about.
-Other sites might require additional step to load the appropriate elements into the page, which could be harder to do directly in N8N.
+Other sites might require additional steps to load the appropriate elements into the page, which could be harder to do directly in N8N.

 ![N8N GET HTTP node](/projects/images/n8n_flights_get_request_node.png)

-The response to the `GET` request gets assigned to the `data` property of the node's output, and shown on the left side of the screenshot above.
+The response to the `GET` request gets assigned to the `data` property of the node's output, and shown on the right side of the screenshot above.
 In other tools or raw scripts, this could be the raw response data, without getting assigned to its own property.
 Either way, our next step is to extract a specific section of that HTML response.

 ### Step 3: Extract Table Element node

-Wading through raw HTML is no one's idea of a good time, but the Extract HTML node within N8N needs us to target a specific CSS selector.
-Right-clicking on the airport's table and choosing `Inspect Element` can make quick work of that.
+Wading through raw HTML is no one's idea of a good time, and the Extract HTML node within N8N needs us to target a specific CSS selector.
+Thanfully, visiting the airport's website and right-clicking on the departing flights table lets us `Inspect Element`, which can usually  make quick work of that.

 ![Right-click on the target element, and use your browser's Inspect Element option to quickly find the right ID](/projects/images/n8n_flights_inspect_element.png)